SahithiCreates/ShareABit/README.md

-# 🍱 FoodMatch – Food Donation & Distribution Platform
+# 🍱 ShareABit– Food Donation & Distribution Platform

 FoodMatch is a full-stack platform designed to **connect food donors with NGOs and volunteers**, enabling efficient redistribution of surplus food to those in need.